unibeninterns/server2_v2/PRD.md

 ## Product Requirements Document (PRD)

 You should note that I have already started with the implementation of this already.
 Done everything that deals with the submission and all, so it's mainly the review remaining now.
+I have also done like an authentication logic for both the reviwers who'll review the proposals and researchers who submitted proposals.
 I'll like something like a button at the top right of the page where research proposals are reviewed which will be called review guidelines as they'll take you to another tab where the guidelines or rules for proposal grading will be shown with examples if possible.
 Also if images are added showing the ui pages build exactly what's in the image making it responsive and all while adding all the neccessary functionalities for the page that may not have been included in the PRD following the consistent design already being used.

 Also this is the rules being used to assign reviewers Review Clusters